niklasknoell/Microsat-gps-sim/README.md

 By comparing the elevation angle of 15° with the elevation angle of 0° in the previous section, the position error is a couple of meter worse.
 However, a longer simulation would allow for stronger evidence.
 It might be that the trade-off between the number of satellites in view vs the quality is better for another angle.
 It should be tested for more elevation angles and for a longer duration to come to a more conclusive recommendation.

-For the simulations with the RF ionospheric correction, the following figure was obtained:
+For the simulations with the RF ionospheric errors, the following figure was obtained:

 <table>
   <tr>